Jewish Council of Australia: Reception

-In July 2024, the Executive Council of Australian Jewry (ECAJ) described the Jewish Council of Australia as "far-left" and "a micro-group which represents only a thin sliver of opinion on the far-left margins of the Australian Jewish community".
-This statement was made following the Jewish Council of Australia's labelling the ECAJ as a "right-wing Zionist group".
-The Jewish Council of Australia stated in response that the organisation does not claim to be representative of all Jews in Australia.
+In July 2024, the ECAJ described the JCA as "far-left" and "a micro-group which represents only a thin sliver of opinion on the far-left margins of the Australian Jewish community", following the JCA labelling the ECAJ as a "right-wing Zionist group".
+The JCA stated in response that the organisation does not claim to be representative of all Australian Jews.